sres_centres@sandwell.gov.uk

 Here at Ingestre Hall we offer a variety of facilities for both fun and meaningful evening sessions.

-Outside, we have 27 acres of grounds to explore and play, and we can facilitate night walks and bonfires which are incredibly atmospheric with such a dramatic backdrop!
+Outside, we have 27 acres of grounds to explore and play, and we can facilitate night walks and an orienteering trail which are incredibly atmospheric with such a dramatic backdrop!

-Inside we have a 3D Cinema where the students can enjoy a wide selection of films.
+Inside we have a 3D Cinema where the students can snuggle down on the bean bags and enjoy a wide selection of films.

-We have a fully equipped party/disco room for the students to dance the night away, along with a great selection of games to play; ranging from table football and ping pong, to pool tables, air hockey tables, Giant Connect 4 and arcade machines.
-These can be found both in the Great Hall and in our dedicated games cellar.
-Board games are also available.
+We can offer a party/disco room for the students to dance the night away, along with a great selection of games to play; ranging from table football and ping pong, to pool tables, and Giant Connect 4.
+There are also site-specific interactive quizzes and a photo hunt to complete around the building.

-We also have a tuck shop and souvenir shop stocked with lots of goodies.
+We also have a Fundraising tuck and souvenir shop stocked with lots of goodies, the proceeds of which go to re-investing in the centre for the good of future schools and groups.

 Programmes: